digital-monad/SUSAN/README.md

 # Sus-Recipes
 **Input** : ingredients you have, dietary requirements (?).
-**Output** : recipes given the ingredients and potentially two sustainable shopping lists: one for missing items and one for all ingredients (for next time you want to make the dish)..
+**Output** : recipes given the ingredients and potentially two sustainable shopping lists: one for missing items and one for all ingredients (for next time you want to make the dish).

 ## Front end: